From estimation of quantum probabilities to simulation of quantum circuits

 \section{Probability Estimation}

-As described in the previous section, a weak simulator produces outcomes sampled from the exact Born rule probability distribution associated with a quantum circuit.
-The notion of \esim~is a strictly weaker notion of simulation, and so one may not require the full power of a weak simulator to perform \esim~of a quantum circuit.
-In this paper, we describe an approach to \esim~of quantum circuits based on two components: first, estimating Born rule probabilities for specific outcomes of a quantum circuit to a specified precision, and then using such estimates to construct a simulator.
-In this section, we describe this first component, coined a \emph{poly-box}.
-In the next section, we employ such an estimator to construct an \esimer~under certain conditions.
+As described in the previous section, an exact (or approximate in the sense of Ref.~\cite{jozsa2003role}) weak simulator produces outcomes sampled from the exact {{}}{(or exponentially close to the exact)} Born rule probability distribution associated with a quantum circuit. {{}}{The notion of \esim~is a weaker notion of simulation, a fact we aim to exploit by constructing algorithms for \esim~ that would not satisfy the above-mentioned stronger notions of simulation.} In this paper, we describe an approach to \esim~of quantum circuits based on two components: first, estimating Born rule probabilities for specific outcomes of a quantum circuit to a specified precision, and then using such estimates to construct a simulator.
+In this section, we describe this first component, coined a \emph{poly-box}. {{}}{We motivate and define poly-boxes, discuss their conceptual importance and give a number of important examples.} In the next section, we employ such an estimator to construct an \esimer~under certain conditions.